What is home insurance with flood cover?

 - Damage caused by gradual water seepage or rising damp—which can often lead to mould growth or structural damage

-- Damage caused by rising seawater or tidal flooding
+- Damage caused by general rising seawater or tidal activity

 - Damage to retaining walls and some other external structures